 Many people have heard that blogging can earn them thousands of dollars of passive income per month, and it’s true.
 But what they don’t know is how to do it.
-Some marketers talk about the importance of SEO, others talk about link building, email lists or strange black hat methods.

 This guide to passive income with a monetized blog is specifically for beginners looking to better understand how to make passive income by blogging.
 We talk about Project 24’s methods as they have helped ourselves, and many others, to much passive income success 🙂

 What’s a Monetized Blog?

 Did you like this video?
 Subscribe to our YouTube channel for more Passive Income ideas!

 What’s a Monetized Blog?
 A monetized blog is a website where writers with experience, knowledge, or who have carried out research on a certain subject matter answer questions.
 The content may be monetized in various ways such as display ads, affiliate marketing or eCommerce.